 We have two circuits that we would like to introduce to you.
 They are simple and economical in concept.
 We can use the basic electronic components we have.

-Simple outdoor Solar Lights Circuit
+Simple 12V Solar Lights Circuit

 We will start with the simplest circuit ideas for an LED circuit and a solar charger circuit.